Janet Smith, Co-Director & Professor at CUPPA

 Sean Connelly, Research Specialist

-Sean is a Master of Urban Planning and Policy student at the University of Illinois at Chicago.
+Sean graduated with his Master of Urban Planning and Policy degree from the University of Illinois at Chicago in 2020.
 After graduating from Boston College in 2016, he worked at the New York County District Attorney’s Office as an analyst focused on diversion policy, business intelligence, and internal app development.
 He is particularly interested in equitable transit-oriented development and the intersection of data and policy.

 Rukaya Abdallah, Research Assistant